 Moving to the Middle East gave me the opportunity to travel to so many exotic countries such as Kuwait, Egypt, Jordan, Turkey, Lebanon, Palestine, Bahrain, the U.A.E., and Oman.
 All of these countries are wondrous and gloriously beautiful, rich in culture, history, cuisine, and mystery.
 But it was my trip to Iran in July 2015 that really left a deep impression on my experience in the Middle East.

 What did George Bush Jr. call Iran?
-Ah, yes, part of the Axis of Evil alongside with North Korea and Iraq.
-So naturally, travel to Iran for tourism sounds like a foolish and horrible idea.
+Ah, yes, part of the Axis of Evil alongside North Korea and Iraq.
+So naturally, traveling to Iran for tourism sounds like a foolish and horrible idea.
 So why would I want to go there?

 There were occasionally some children who even photo-bombed my selfies, had a good laugh, then ran away again!
 Could they tell that I was a teacher?
 Locals who were also visiting tourist sites approached my tour guide and asked if they could take a picture with me.
 Of course, it’s strange to take a photo with a complete stranger… unless you’re a celebrity!